ktor-doc-jp/ktor-doc-jp/kotlinx/io/io/packets.md

 caption: Packets
 category: kotlinx
 toc: true
-priority: 2
+ktor_version_review: 1.0.0
 ---

-Packets are small chunks of data representing messages, packets or chunks of information.
+Packets are small chunks of data representing messages, headers or chunks of information.
 They are built and consumed synchronously.
 And they implement the [Input/Output](/kotlinx/io/io/input-output.html) interfaces.

-In difference with IOBuffers, you can build packets without having to know their size beforehand.
+Unlike [`IOBuffer`](/kotlinx/io/io/iobuffer.html), you can build packets without having to know their size beforehand.

 ## Building packets